Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Discussion

-\textbf{Tuning guidelines for \algo.} Based on our benchmarking and sensitivity studies, we suggest the following guidelines when applying \algo to new tasks or after modifying key modules:\looseness=-1 \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textit{Check dataset quality.} \algo prefers low-quality or moderate-coverage datasets, but can underperform on narrow, medium-quality ones possibly due to current limits in posterior modeling.\looseness=-1 \item \textit{Defaults first.} Start with a large ensemble size, layer normalization in the world model, and uncertainty threshold $\zeta=1.0$. \item \textit{Encoder learning rate and real data ratio.} Tune $\eta_\phi$ within a wide range, typically $3$–$300\times$ smaller than the MLP head’s learning rate.
-Adjust $\kappa$ with $[0.5,0.8]$ as a robust starting range. \item \textit{Monitor overestimation.} If severe overestimation occurs, mitigate it by reducing the discount factor $\gamma$ or lowering the learning rate $\eta_\phi$, as suggested by our analysis in \autoref{sec:why_longhorizon}. \end{itemize}
+\textbf{Practical guidelines for \algo.} Based on our experiments, we suggest the following guidelines when applying \algo to new tasks or after modifying key modules:

+\begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textit{When to use \algo?} \algo is best suited for low-quality or moderate-coverage datasets and settings that permit \textit{test-time adaptation}.
+It may underperform on narrow-coverage ones possibly due to current limits in posterior modeling.
+In safety-critical domains, uncertainty penalties can be reintroduced to prioritize safety. \item \textit{Defaults first.} Use a large ensemble size, LayerNorm in the world model, and uncertainty threshold $\zeta=1.0$. \item \textit{Encoder learning rate and real data ratio.} Tune $\eta_\phi$ within a wide range, typically $3$–$300\times$ smaller than the MLP head’s learning rate.
+Adjust $\kappa$ within $[0.5,0.95]$. \item \textit{Monitor overestimation.} Mitigate it by reducing the discount factor $\gamma$ or lowering the learning rate $\eta_\phi$, as suggested by our analysis in \autoref{sec:why_longhorizon}. \end{itemize}

-\textbf{Conclusion.} In this paper, we revisit conservatism as the dominant principle in offline RL and show that it is not universally optimal.
-Instead, we advance a Bayesian perspective that models epistemic uncertainty and trains history-dependent agents to maximize expected rewards over a posterior of world models.
-Building on this principle, we show that \textit{long-horizon rollouts} play a critical role in reducing value overestimation once conservatism is removed, and we propose key design choices that enable both performing and learning from such rollouts, yielding the \algo algorithm.
-Across diverse benchmarks, \algo generally matches or surpasses strong conservative baselines, excels particularly on low-quality and moderate-coverage datasets, succeeds with long-horizon planning, and paves the way for a viable direction in offline and model-based RL.\looseness=-1
+\textbf{Conclusion.} We revisit (explicit) conservatism as the dominant principle in offline RL and show that it is not universally optimal.
+Instead, we advance a Bayesian perspective that trains history-dependent agents to maximize expected rewards over a posterior of world models.
+Building on this principle, we show that \textit{long-horizon rollouts} play a critical role in reducing value overestimation once explicit conservatism is removed, and we propose key design choices that enable both performing and learning from such rollouts, yielding the \algo algorithm.
+Across diverse benchmarks, \algo is competitive with conservative baselines and particularly effective on low-quality and moderate-coverage datasets.
+More broadly, our work suggests a shift in offline RL toward the \textit{era of experience}~\citep{silver2025welcome}, where agents are designed to adapt and refine behavior as uncertainty resolves through test-time interaction.\looseness=-1